Classical constant electric fields and the Schwinger effect in de Sitter: Introduction

-In this work we argue that the appearance of these IR divergences is due to the renormalization procedures implicitly utilized in~\cite{Kobayashi:2014zza,Banyeres:2018aax,Hayashinaka:2016dnt}.~Imposing physical renormalization conditions at the Hubble scale we show that the renormalized current is positive in all regimes, both for scalars and fermions, without any need to run the coupling.
-In deciding how to fix the renormalization conditions, we first point out that in order to sustain a constant electric field in de Sitter space it is unavoidable to have a tachyonic instability.
-Requiring the electric field to be constant and uniform both inside and outside the Hubble horizon, as was assumed in~\cite{Kobayashi:2014zza,Banyeres:2018aax,Hayashinaka:2016dnt}, implies that the photon, treated as a classical dynamical field, must have a tachyonic mass $m_A^2 = -2H^2$, where $H$ is the Hubble constant. ~Upon quantization of the electron field, the theory contains a single counterterm to absorb the only divergence corresponding to the wave-function renormalization of the photon field or, equivalently, to the electric charge renormalization.~We fix the counterterm by imposing an on-shell renormalization condition with $m_A^2 = -2H^2$ and show that in doing so one obtains a current which is always {\em positive and free of IR divergences}.
-We also show for the first time that for a conformally coupled scalar the behavior of the current is the same as for a massless fermion, as one would expect.
+In this work we argue that the appearance of these IR divergences is due to the renormalization procedures implicitly utilized in~\cite{Kobayashi:2014zza,Banyeres:2018aax,Hayashinaka:2016dnt}.~Imposing physical renormalization conditions which are consistent with a constant electric field in de Sitter space, we show that the renormalized current is free of any IR divergences, both for scalars and fermions, without any need to run the coupling.~In deciding how to fix the renormalization conditions, we first point out that in order to sustain a constant electric field in de Sitter space it is unavoidable to have a tachyonic instability.~Requiring the electric field to be constant and uniform both inside and outside the Hubble horizon, as was assumed in~\cite{Kobayashi:2014zza,Banyeres:2018aax,Hayashinaka:2016dnt}, implies that the photon, treated as a classical dynamical field, must have a tachyonic mass $m_A^2 = -2H^2$, where $H$ is the Hubble constant.~Upon quantization of the electron field, the theory contains a single counterterm to absorb the only divergence corresponding to the wave-function renormalization of the photon field or, equivalently, to the electric charge renormalization.~We fix the counterterm by imposing an on-shell renormalization condition with $m_A^2 = -2H^2$ and show that one obtains a renormalized current {\em free of UV and IR divergences}.~We also show for the first time that for a conformally coupled charged scalar the behavior of the current is the same as for a charged fermion, as one would expect.

 This paper is organized as follows:~In \sref{renormlag} we discuss the conditions required for sustaining a classical constant electric field in de Sitter space.~We show that this necessarily implies a tachyonic photon mass and examine the consequences for renormalization, presenting the relevant on-shell renormalization conditions and renormalized Lagrangian.~In \sref{scalarcurrent} we compute the induced Schwinger current for charged scalars in de Sitter space.~We analyze its behavior across different regimes, including the strong and weak-field limits as well as the large mass limit, and compare with previous results obtained in the literature.~In \sref{fermioncurrent} we turn to the fermionic case, performing the analogous computation for the charged fermion Schwinger current, again studying its behavior in various limits.~We summarize our findings and discuss their implications in \sref{conclusion}.~Several technical details are collected in the appendices.